wiscstatman/EBSeq/README.md

 # Compatible with EBSeq.v1

-The original EBSeq.v1 is embedded in the package, using the `fast` option can alternate between v2 and v1.
+The original EBSeq.v1 is embedded in the package, using the `fast` option to alternate between v2 and v1.
+By default `fast` is set to `TRUE` and EBSeq.v2 is called, By setting `fast` to `FALSE`, EBSeq.v1 is called.

 for example,